 The viola and harp can, through phrasing, intonation, register, colour and timbre, virtually place the recited text again on the music.
 The created ensemble is coherent and homogeneous: the reciter becomes the poet, the viola his musical Doppelgänger, and the harp their confidant.

 The separation of text and music allows the audience to understand the poems through their translation into their language.
 The work becomes easier to access and more attractive: the spectator can let himself be charmed and feed his reflection more easily.

-As I wrote earlier, the links between music and literature are omnipresent in Schumann’s music.
+As written earlier, the links between music and literature are omnipresent in Schumann’s music.
 The title of the Märchenbilder already refers explicitly to the tale.

 The oral origin of the Märchen leaves differently perceivable traces in the music.
 These appear in the discourse, in the imitations of sounds, and also in some structural characteristics such as repetitions and parallelism.
 Music is combined with the act of telling.

 The Märchen is, beyond a literary genre, an illustration of the romantic vision of the world in which accessing the truth can only be acheived by being torn away from reality and common sense.
 The Märchen itself is an invitation to music: it is the language of the unspeakable.

 The construction of these nostalgic pieces, both simple and elusive, recalls the ambiguous relationship that the Märchen have with reality and the imagination.
 Music, once again, transcends words to go beyond them, but not only: it uses them as poets have always dreamed of being able to do, by becoming polysemic or by simultaneously stating several proposals.
 Schumann writes instrumental Märchen as a fusion of poetry and music, free from the limits and constraints of speech, a carrier of narrative and drama.